A Survey of Model Compression and Acceleration for Deep Neural Networks: Parameter Pruning and Quantization

-Early works showed that network pruning is effective in reducing the network complexity and addressing the over-fitting problem \cite{DBLP:journals/corr/GongLYB14}.
-After that researcher found pruning originally introduced to reduce the structure in neural networks and hence improve generalization, it has been widely studied to compress DNN models, trying to remove parameters which are not crucial to the model performance.
-These techniques can be further classified into three sub-categories: quantization and binarization, parameter sharing, and structural matrix.
+Early works showed that network pruning and quantization are effective in reducing the network complexity and addressing the over-fitting problem \cite{DBLP:journals/corr/GongLYB14}.
+After found that pruning can bring regularization to neural networks and hence improve generalization, it has been widely studied to compress DNNs.
+These techniques can be further mapped into three sub-categories: quantization and binarization, network pruning, and structural matrix.